preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 =====================
 This page contains general information about how to work with blocks.

+**Mote!** The Blocks that belong to the Page Type is locked and can not be moved or deleted, and the settings can't be changed for these Blocks.

 Adding blocks
 **************
 To add a block to a page, do the following: